jwargo/jwargo/README.md

 I love tinkering with IoT, building and writing about projects for Arduino, Particle Photon, Raspberry Pi, and more.

-What you'll find here is the following:
+What you'll find here is any repositories I publish through my day job.
+This is usually sample applications, conference presentations, and so on.

-* Source code for each of my technology books.
-* Source code supporting many of my blog posts or published articles.
-* Projects for Arduino (including its variants like Adafruit Feather, ESP32, M5Stack, Particle Photon, etc.), Raspberry Pi, Tessell 2, and whatever else I can get my hands on.
-* Follow-along source code for my public presentations.
-* Source code for the [`npm` modules](https://www.npmjs.com/settings/johnwargo/packages) I published.
-* Source code for some little Delphi utilities I created.

 📫 How to reach me: